comsysto/jenkins-lab-shared-pipeline/parallel-builds/blogpost.md

         new StageDef("2.0.0")]
 ```

 We will use this list to loop through the versions of Jackson we want to check for compatibility with Thymeleaf.
-The 'StageDef' structure is actually so simple that we could as well have used a simple string instadt, but we chose this more complicated variant to serve as a template for real-world stage definitions that may contain more data, for example additional library dependencies or branch-individual settings.
+The 'StageDef' structure is actually so simple that we could as well have used a simple string instead, but we chose this more complicated variant to serve as a template for real-world stage definitions that may contain more data, for example additional library dependencies or branch-individual settings.

 Next, we define our parallel stages: